-Intertropical zones (including sub-tropics): good consistency with the Velocity Potential anomalies, with a strong positive anomaly in the Western Pacific.
-E/W contrast in Indian Ocean between Indonesia (-) and central Ocean (+).
-Northern South America is globally drier then normal (-).
-Like in August, contrast in West Africa between coastal (-) and inland (+) areas.
+Intertropical zones (including sub-tropics): good consistency with the Velocity Potential anomalies, with strong positive anomaly along the equatorial Pacific and the equatorial Indian Ocean.
+In contrast, drier than normal conditions over the maritime continent.
+Drier than normal condition over the Caribbean region..
+Drier than normal in coastal regions of West Africa and wetter in inland areas.
 Mid-latitudes: mostly drier than normal over Northern Europe, and wetter than normal over Southern Europe.
 Precipitation anomalies in Europe: